Kyle-Swift/useful-code/SAS/Remove duplicate words from a single string.md

 "Word" means the same as "Substring" in this case.
-The example code is actually looking for distinct words as commas delimmited substrings.
+The example code is actually looking for distinct words as comma delimmited substrings.

 Process flows as:
   1. New string = First word in original string.